Delin-Meng/Sequential-Event-Recommendation-in-Event-Based-Social-Networks/README.md

-# 🚀 Mamba for Sequential Event Recommendation in Event-Based Social Networks
+# 🚀 Analysis of Mamba Model for Sequential Event Recommendation in Event-Based Social Networks

 > Exploring the effectiveness of Mamba State Space Models for sequential event recommendation in Event-Based Social Networks (EBSNs).